TRUE SPIRITUAL GROWTH

 17 Love has been perfected among us in this: that we may have boldness in the day of judgment; because as He is, so are we in this world.
 (NKJV).

-If it is true that the believers’ born-again or recreated spirits are identical to Christ, why then are we still commanded to grow up into the full stature of Christ or to be conformed to the image of Christ?
+If it is true that the believers’ born-again or recreated spirits are identical to Christ, why then are we still commanded to grow up into the full stature of Christ?

 It is because man is not just a spirit; he also has a soul and body.